-Dr. Thomas King, Director Prof. Joseph Warrington Dr. Daniel Powers
+Dr. Thomas King, Director Prof. Joe Warrington Dr. Daniel Powers, Director

 The B.A.Min. degree with a Bible and Theology major is the primary degree offered to persons who desire a program in preparation for graduate work in a related content area or to support ministry in fields or organizations supportive of the mission of the church and the redemptive work of God in this world.
 This program provides extensive training in the exegetical study of Christian Scripture and the theological content flowing from scriptural sources.
 Students completing this program will have an advanced understanding of biblical literature, will possess strong exegetical skills, and will apply theological understandings to contemporary ministry and social issues.
+Persons may fulfill education requirements for ordination as elder in the Church of the Nazarene by taking additional courses as listed at the end of this section.